lennard134/TicketToRideLAMAS/index.md

 $${6 \choose 2} \cdot {4 \choose 2} \cdot {2 \choose 2} = 90.$$

 That is, from the available six route cards, the first agent gets assigned two route cards.
-Then, from the four route cards that are over, the second agent gets assigned two route cards.
+Then, from the four route cards that are left, the second agent gets assigned two route cards.
 The last two route cards are given to the third agent.

-As one can verify by this formula, the number of worlds is exploding in the number of agents, $$n$$, and number of route cards, $$m$$.
+Using this formula, one can verify that the number of worlds is exploding in the number of agents, $$n$$, and the number of route cards, $$m$$.

-In each turn, the model is updated and the figure accordingly.
+In our simulation, the model is updated after an agent claims/blocks a connection, and the figure is updated accordingly.
-After a public announcement, all relations and worlds are removed that do not satisfy the public announcement.
+In the case of public announcements (which only change the model in our version), all relations and worlds are removed that do not satisfy the public announcement.

-RANDOM WORLDS

 ## Example
 In this section, we will go over an example of a complete game.
 We will highlight interesting turns for both actions by the agents, and for the Kripke model.
 The example uses the default game settings, thus we have three agents who are each given two route cards.
 In this example, the route cards are distributed as follows:
 * Agent 0 (in dark blue) has route cards Brest - Marseille and Brest - Venezia
 * Agent 1 (in yellow) has route cards Madrid - Zurich and Zagrab - Brindisi
 * Agent 2 (in light blue) has route cards Paris - Zagrab and Zurich - Brindisi

-Let us start with considering the game board and the Kripke model upon initialization of the system (*Fig. 4*).
+Let us start with considering the game board and the Kripke model upon initialization of the system, see *Fig. 4*.
 We see the same board state we saw earlier: no agent has claimed any routes.
+In *Fig. 5*, one can see the Kripke model upon initialization.
-The Kripke model (*Fig. 5*) is only based on the fact that all agents know their own cards.
+The Kripke model is only based on the fact that all agents know their own cards (so the agents have seen their cards).
 This means that all relations only go between worlds where the state of that agent does not change.
 With this constraint, there are 90 possible worlds in the model.
 The image of the Kripke model shows the true state in green.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">